vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/102_abhisAMmanasyam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (35. 21) in a rite concerning women, with vi.
 8, 9, etc., for reducing to one's will.
 Verse 3 is also reckoned (19.
 1, note) to the puṣṭika mantras.

 ## Translations